Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Copyable and Movable Types

 All classes should define a default move and copy constructor and a default move and copy assignment operator using `= default`.
-If the move/copy operations are not usefull for your class, you should disable them with `= delete`.
+If the move/copy operations are not useful for your class, you should disable them with `= delete`.

 ```cpp
 namespace lug {